From left to right:

-Cristen Vernon, Director of the Spanish Language Curriculum and BSP Instructor
+Cristen Poynter, Director of the Spanish Language Curriculum and BSP Instructor

-Cristen Vernon is beginning her fifth year as Spanish instructor at the Border Studies Program and is exciting to continue to co-teach alongside Tucson community members.
-Cristen was born in the greater Phoenix are, moved to rural Michigan at ten years old, and then made her way back to the desert in 2013.
-Learning Spanish became her tool for politicization in a small Midwestern town and gave her the privilege to earn a living teaching after she graduated with her masters in Applied Spanish Linguistics at Michigan State University in 2008.
+Cristen Poynter is finishing up her fifth year as Spanish instructor at the Border Studies Program and is excited to continue to co-teach alongside Tucson community members.
+Cristen was born in the greater Phoenix area, moved to rural Michigan at ten years old, and then made her way back to the desert in 2013.
+Learning Spanish became her path to politicization in a small Midwestern town and gave her the privilege to earn a living teaching after she graduated with her masters in Applied Spanish Linguistics at Michigan State University in 2008.
 She has been teaching Spanish in a variety of contexts since 2005 including at Midwestern universities and to folks doing solidarity work here in the borderlands.
 Cristen owes much of her current political education to the grassroots organization La Coalición de Derechos Humanos where she began volunteering in the summer of 2012.
 She is currently interested in exploring ways to bring a language-justice focus to the program.